-Further, the data suggests a trend of improving affordability in smaller cities, meaning they should become more attractive for first home
+Further, the data suggests a trend of improving affordability in smaller cities, meaning they should become more attractive for first home buyers in 2016.

 Meanwhile, the residential property price index for the weighted average of Australia’s eight capital cities rose by 4.7% between the March to June 2015 quarters, and up to 9.8% compared to last year.

 Sydney’s price increase by 18.9% from last year was one of the fastest recorded rates by the ABS for the current series.
 Quarterly growth clocked in at 8.9%, another record rate since the current data series began in March 2002.

 The rise in prices for established homes was broad based, with a staggering 21.5% increase to the established House Price Index.

 From the year up until June 30, five other cities also saw an increase in their house prices.
 These cities include Melbourne at 7.8%, Brisbane at 2.9%, Canberra at 2.8%, Adelaide at 2.7%, and Hobart at 1.5%.
 Darwin and Perth, however, were exceptions with their price decreases at -1.8% and -1.2%, respectively.